Microscopic optical potentials from a Greens function approach: Theoretical method

 For negative energies, the asymptotic behavior correspond to Whittaker functions,

 with $\kappa=\sqrt{2\mu|E|}/\hbar$ and Sommerfeld parameter now defined as $\eta=\mu Z_t Z_p/\hbar^2\kappa$.

-In order to solve Eq. (\ref{eq104}) for the regular solution, we follow the procedure described in \cite{DescouvemontB2010}.
+To solve Eq. (\ref{eq105}) for the regular solution, we follow the procedure described in \cite{DescouvemontB2010}.
 The method is based on the inversion of the Hamiltonian matrix in the basis defined by the Lagrange functions

-defined in the interval $(0,a)$, where the $P_N(r)$ are Legendre polynomials, and $N$ is the number of elements of the basis, which are also the number of Lagrange points that constitute the radial grid.
+defined in the interval $(0,a)$, where the $P_N(r)$ are Legendre polynomials, and $N$ is the number of elements in the basis, which are also the number of Lagrange points that constitute the radial grid.
 These points $x_{i}$ are the $N$ roots of the equation